 Cloud automation can also play a significant role in hybrid clouds by automating tasks in a private cloud environment based on OpenStack- type infrastructures and promoting integration with public clouds.

 Cloud automation is also vital for busy application developers.
 Agile development methods rely heavily on the speed of deployment and evolution of resources, in the context of testing new versions of the software.
 Once testing is complete, these resources can be published for reuse.
 Public clouds handle this process particularly well, and cloud automation tools allow these features to be transferred to private clouds.

 Finally, cloud automation helps ensure version control of workflows, enabling institutions to align steady configurations that may pass audits or regulatory controls.
 The company can exactly see which resources are in use, identify which users or departments are using them, predict their future usage, and ensure a level of service quality that would be unattainable with manual processes.

 Kubernetes Enablement For Your OpenStack Cloud

 If you require a certified Kubernetes service for your OpenStack private cloud environment, then VEXXHOST has precisely that for you.
 You can get on-demand access to Kubernetes that is compatible with both virtual machines and bare metal.
 Not only that, but it is also a fully managed service!
 Let our experts take care of the container orchestration platform while you focus on your best business practices.
-Get in touch with us to know more about upstream Kubernetes benefits.
+Get in touch with us to know more about upstream Kubernetes benefits and our cloud services.